Hugh Dennis: Personal life

 Dennis lives in London, having previously lived near Chichester.
 He married Miranda Carroll in 1987 and they divorced in 1993.
-He married Catherine "Kate" Abbot-Anderson in 1996, and they had a son and a daughter before divorcing in 2015.
+He married Catherine Abbot-Anderson in 1996, and they had a son and a daughter before divorcing in 2015.
 In June 2018, it was confirmed that he was in a relationship with his Outnumbered co-star Claire Skinner.
+In 2025, it was revealed that the couple had married in 2022.

-Dennis is a supporter of Arsenal FC, a fellow of the Royal Geographical Society, and a member of the Cloud Appreciation Society.
-He took part in the 2007 L'Étape du Tour, cycling an open stage of the Tour de France for amateurs which was held in the mountains two weeks before the main event, and completed it in 11 hours and 7 minutes.
+Dennis is a fellow of the Royal Geographical Society and in 2008 he received an Honorary fellowship from the University of Northampton.
+In 2024 he became the Chancellor of the University of Winchester.

+In 2007 he took part in the L'Étape du Tour, cycling an open stage of the Tour de France for amateurs, which was held in the mountains two weeks before the main event, and completed it in 11 hours and 7 minutes.
+In 2011 he completed the Great South Run in Portsmouth, for the Alzheimer's Society.
+He is a supporter of Arsenal FC.
-In 2008, Dennis received an Honorary fellowship from the University of Northampton.

-In 2011, Dennis completed the Great South Run in Portsmouth for the Alzheimer's Society.